Regional & National Programs

 Each Spring the student leaders, advisors, and State Executive Directors from throughout Region 2 come together for an annual conference.
 At this event there is valuable leadership training, workshops, energizers, roundtables, and social activities that all contribute to a great experience for all.

-CLICK HERE to visit www.nasc.us, the web site of the National Association of Student Councils.
+CLICK HERE to visit www.natstuco.org, the web site of National Student Council.

 Region 2 Website